harrytothemoon/snapask-test/README.md

 - Sort in descending order by completion time.
 - Click More to view all completed items.

+#### Future (Depends on product requirements)

+- Todolist can add delete and edit functions.
+- The limit on the number of to-do items can be updated.

 ## Available Scripts

 In the project directory, you can run: